Blue Birthday: Plot

-On her next travel, she finds herself watching Seo Jun's PE class where he hurts his left hand, and she recalls the police information where it was mentioned that he has cut his artery in the right hand, which would be impossible as Seo Jun was a left handed person.
-And when she sees him drinking soda, it strikes to her that Seo Jun didn't kill himself but was actually murdered.
-She tells him out loud but he brushes it off.

-Ha Rin, with the help of Eun Song is able to get Sin U arrested and find out that he actually was a witness and the murderer is a female.
-It is then revealed that Hye Min is the real killer and with her aware of the secret of traveling back to the past, she steals all the pictures from Ha Rin's house and burn them to travel back and murders Sin U.
+The next time she time travels, she finds herself watching Seo-jun's PE class where he hurts his left hand, and recalls the police information that mentioned he had cut his artery in his right hand.
+However, this would be impossible as Seo-jun was left-handed.
+When she sees him drinking soda, she realizes that Seo-jun didn't kill himself but was actually murdered.
+She tells him out loud, but he brushes it off.
+With the help of Eun-song, Ha-rin can get Kim Shin-woo arrested, only to find out that he is a witness and that the murderer is actually a female.
+It is then revealed that Ji Hye-min is the real killer and, with her aware of the secret of traveling back to the past, she steals all the pictures from Ha-rin's house and burns them to travel back in time to murder Shin-woo.

-When the video recorder is found, the group goes through the video and sees a girl wearing the same hairpin and jacket as their friend Do Su Jin and suspects her to be the murderer.
+When a video recorder is found, the group goes through the video and sees a girl wearing the same hairpin and jacket as their friend Do Soo-jin.
+Thus they start suspecting her of murdering Shin-woo.
 However, she has an alibi which is revealed at the police station.
-Su Jin was suffering from constipation and went home by asking for a lift from a delivery person of a Chinese eatery but couldn't remember the name.
-The group hears it and decides to save her.
-With the investigation on, Seo Jun and Ha Rin finds another camera whose contents shock them to their cores.
-It is revealed that Ji Hye Min is the real killer and disguised herself as Su Jin to murder Kim Sin U. The girl had a troubled past and thus had developed psychopathic tendencies.
-She believed that Seo Jun was only a substitute and now that she has returned, he should be punished for living her life till now and be dead.

-While being taken away to the prison by the officers, Hye Min tries to run away but as fated, dies in a car accident.

-In the end, Ha Rin and Seo Jun were able to live happily together.
+Soo-jin was suffering from constipation and went home by asking for a lift from a delivery person of a Chinese eatery, but could not remember the name.
+The group hears her alibi and decides to save her.
+Seo-joon and Ha-rin then find another camera whose contents reveal that Hye-min is the real killer, and that she disguised herself as Soo-jin to murder Shin-woo.
+Hye-min had a troubled past and therefore had developed psychopathic tendencies.
+She believed that Seo-jun was only a substitute for her, and now that she had returned, he should die for living her life until now.
+While being taken away to prison by police officers, Hye-min tries to run away, but dies in a car accident.
+In the end, Ha-rin and Seo-jun live happily together.